burger

 1. Click here to access the Web app Mail Infomaniak (online service ksuite.infomaniak.com/mail).

-2. Open the concerned message and click on the action menu â‹® on the right.
+2. Open the message in question and click on the action menu â‹® on the right.

 3. From the menu that appears, select View headers:

-To display the headers if you are using an external mail application, refer to this other guide.
+To display the headers with external email software/client, refer to this other guide.

 To forward the headers of an email, in response to a support request or to the recipient of your choice, either...